Dom-Mc/neighborhood_devise_app/README.md

 # Devise 101

 ## Getting Started

+This guide was designed to both assist with the setup process and optional configuration while getting started with Devise.
+The guide itself is based off Devise version 4.2.0 (however it should be consistent for versions >= 4.0) and Rails version 5.0 .
+Please note, configuration options in earlier versions of Rails will vary.
+Consult Devise' documentation for more information.

 ### (1) Add The Devise Gem
 + Add the Devise gem to your project's `Gemfile` and then run `bundle install`: